nparktate/smart_sort/README.md

 Simply open a chest, barrel, or shulker box.
 SmartSort will automatically detect the contents and organize them intelligently based on Minecraft gameplay logic.

 ### Player Inventory Sorting
 Toggle automatic player inventory sorting with `/smartsort playerinv`.
-When enabled, your inventory will be organized with weapons in hotbar slots 1-2, tools in slots 3-5, blocks in slots 6-9, and armor items in their appropriate slots.
+When enabled, your inventory will be intelligently organized by the AI with:
+- Weapons placed in hotbar slots 1-2
+- Tools placed in slots 3-5
+- Building blocks in slots 6-9
+- Food items on the right side of hotbar
+- Armor items equipped automatically in their proper slots
+- Similar items grouped together for easy access

+Admins can also adjust sorting speed with `/smartsort fastmode` (toggles between 30s and 3s cooldown), and any player can force an immediate sort with `/smartsort now`.

 ### Commands
 - `/smartsort help` - Show all available commands